smallk/smallk.github.io/README.md

-Smallk Start Page
+SmallK Start Page
 ================

 Introduction
 ----------------
-Smallk is a high performance software package for low rank matrix approximation via the nonnegative matrix factorization (NMF).
+SmallK is a high performance software package for low rank matrix approximation via the nonnegative matrix factorization (NMF).
 NMF is a low-rank approximation where a matrix is approximated by a product of two nonnegative factors.
 The role of NMF in data analytics has been as significant as the singular value decomposition (SVD).
 However, due to